MicrosoftDocs/sdk-api/sdk-api-src/content/wabdefs/index.md

 ## -description

-This header is used by wab.
+This header is used by Windows Address Book.
 For more information, see:

 - [Windows Address Book](../_wab/index.md)